srinathgs/wurflgo/README.md

 `go build wurfl.go <your file>.go`

-It takes a bit of time and it generates the binary
+It takes a bit of time and it generates the binary. wurfl.go file generated has a lot of lines of code depending upon what you have selected in groups.
+So, `go build` needs a lot of memory to generate the binaries.

 Contributions are welcome!